jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

     (iii) ensure that those views are taken into account:
   (l) any other powers and functions conferred by or under this Act or regulations made under this Act.
 (2) The chief executive must consult with the Commissioner of Police, or any person nominated for the purpose by the Commissioner, about the manner in which powers and functions conferred under this Act or any regulations made under this Act on the chief executive are to be exercised in relation to—
-  (a) any police jail; or
+  (a) any Police jail; or
-  (b) any prisoner detained in a police jail.
+  (b) any prisoner detained in a Police jail.
 (3) The chief executive must comply with any general direction given by the Minister under section 7(2).

 ### 9 Powers and functions of Commissioner of Police
-The Commissioner of Police has, in relation to every police jail and every prisoner detained in a police jail, the following powers and functions:
+The Commissioner of Police has, in relation to every Police jail and every prisoner detained in a Police jail, the following powers and functions:
-  (a) ensuring the safe custody and welfare of prisoners detained in police jails:
+  (a) ensuring the safe custody and welfare of prisoners detained in Police jails:
   (b) the powers and functions conferred by or under this Act or any regulations made under this Act.

 ### 10 Delegation of powers and functions of chief executive